Patient education: Diaper rash in infants and children (Beyond the Basics)

 Diaper-related rash — Diaper-related rashes can be caused by irritation, a yeast infection, or an allergic reaction.
 Diaper-related rashes may occur more frequently if a child has an episode of diarrhea or has recently taken antibiotics.

 Irritant dermatitis — Irritant dermatitis is the medical term for red and inflamed skin that is caused by any irritant (usually urine or feces with diaper rash).
 Irritant dermatitis is the most common cause of diaper rash.
-It is generally seen on the buttocks, lower abdomen, genitals, and upper thighs; the skin folds are not usually affected.
+It is generally seen on the buttocks, lower abdomen, genitals, and upper thighs (picture 1); the skin folds are not usually affected.
 Symptoms can vary from mild redness to painful areas of skin that are raised, peeling, or weeping.
-(See "Patient information: Contact dermatitis (including latex dermatitis) (Beyond the Basics)".)
+(See "Patient education: Contact dermatitis (including latex dermatitis) (Beyond the Basics)".)

 Bacterial infection — Impetigo is a bacterial infection that can develop in the diaper area, as well as other areas of the body.
 It is usually caused by bacteria that normally live on the skin; infection can develop when there is a break in the skin.
 Signs of impetigo include tiny (1 to 2 millimeter) raised yellow fluid-filled areas and honey-colored crusted lesions; the lesions may be itchy and/or painful.
 A healthcare provider should evaluate any child with these signs and symptoms.
 (See "Impetigo".)